CamronWalker/markdown-lds-scriptures/README.md

 ## Callouts In Obsidian
 Requirements:
-1. Templater Pluggin
+1. Templater Obsidian Pluggin
-2. Modal forms Pluggin
+2. Modal forms Obsidian Pluggin
+3. Obsidian Clipper Chrome Pluggin
-3. css snippet in the snippets folder
+4. css snippet in the snippets folder

 #todo finish instructions... create an issue if someone is actually needing these I just don't feel like writing instructions.
+Basically use the templates in the Templates folder and away you go.